It was at this rest stop where one of Korea's most wanted men, was last seen.

 Police have also arrested at least three others for hindering the hunt for Yoo.

-Police say all those in custody are members of the "Salvation Sect," which is a religious cult led by the ferry owner.
+Police say all those in custody are members of the Evangelical Baptist Church

 With the latest developments, authorities now believe they are very close to finding Yoo.

-They say he's no longer in Suncheon, but they do believe he's still hiding out somewhere in southern Korea, in Jeollanam-do province, because his children and several members of his cult are known to own land and businesses there.
+They say he's no longer in Suncheon, but they do believe he's still hiding out somewhere in southern Korea, in Jeollanam-do province, because his children and several members of the Evangelical Baptist Church are known to own land and businesses there.

 In the meantime prosecutors have dramatically increased the cash reward for anyone with information on Yoo's whereabouts.